Xceptance/xlt-documentation/content/en/xtc/001-quick-start/20-qs-load-testing.md

 type: docs

 description: >
-  How to set up your first load testing project in XTC.
+  How to set up your first load test project in XTC.
 ---

 ## XTC Load Testing Basics